 "Do you know what we should do?
 I should dress up as a dancer and you dress up like a basketball player!
 Because that's the opposite of what we are," I said.

 Zoey pushed her curled hair behind her ears, but one bang slithered back in front of her eyes.
+That one bang was always stubborn, it's a wonder she hasn't cut it off.

 "I was thinking more along the lines of female rockstars but it's whatever we decide.
 We have a month to figure it out," she said.